tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     ❯ istio-system
     ```

-The rest of the prompts will relate to the Istio agents.
-Continue on with the section [Select the agents to install](#select-the-agents-to-install)
+The rest of the prompts relate to the Istio agents.
+Continue on with the section [Select the agents to install](#select-the-agents-to-install).

 ### If Istio is not installed

-1. When Istio is not installed you will be asked for information to create the deployment, such as the domain name to use for the gateway, the protocol, and the TLS certificate details.
+1. If Istio is not installed, select No.

     ```bash
     ?
 Use existing Istio installation?:  (Use arrow keys)